 Four days later I sent my mother a message to bring my makeup bag with a K on it.
 Bring my stretcher and duvet.
 Pack my clothes in a rucksack.
 Bring my Voice in the Wind book, bible, passport, and rabbit – and leave it at reception.
 I don’t tell her I’m going home to Zimbabwe.

 The next day two policemen barge into my room.
 I was in the bathroom wrapped in a towel.
 They told me the hotel was full and I needed to leave.
 I didn’t believe them and push passed.
 I opened the curtains and sat on the windowsill – so the journalists could see me.
 They asked me if I was taking any pills and went through the contents of my bag.
 They looked in the bathroom – my jeans and T-shirt were there.
 I told them I was writing a story – although I had no pen or paper.
 We waited for hours.
 I said little as the steroids had made me stutter.
 Ambulance men arrived with a stretcher.
 I was injected then handcuffed.
-They were so tight – I screamed.
+They were so tight – I screamed with pain.
 In the ambulance I fought to stay conscious in case my towel fell off.

 In hospital a psychiatrist came to see me in A and E. I was heavily sedated and told him about my past week.
 I went to a Benny Hinn conference in London and got healed.
 I had a Sozo session that revealed a childhood trauma involving witchcraft.
 My daughter is in boarding school in Zimbabwe and my mother has arranged for her to live with her father in South Africa.
 She thinks I’m dying.
 It didn’t help and I was sectioned for three weeks.
 I didn’t tell him about the journalists.